Coronavirus Update: Every TV Show, Movie, Sport, and Major Event Canceled Due to COVID-19 | TV Guide

 The Democratic Primary Debate

-In addition to featuring no live studio audience for the upcoming debate between Democratic presidential hopefuls Joe Biden and Bernie Sanders, the venue of the debate will also be moved from Arizona to Washington, D.C., the Democratic National Convention announced on March 12.
-Furthermore, one of the previously announced moderators for the event, Univision's Jorge Ramos, has dropped out of the event after potentially becoming exposed to coronavirus.
+In addition to featuring no live studio audience for the debate between Democratic presidential hopefuls Joe Biden and Bernie Sanders, the venue of the debate was also moved from Arizona to Washington, D.C., the Democratic National Convention announced on March 12.
+Furthermore, one of the previously announced moderators for the event, Univision's Jorge Ramos, dropped out of the event after potentially becoming exposed to coronavirus.

 2020 Democratic Primary Debate Between Joe Biden and Bernie Sanders Moved Due to Coronavirus